minhducnguyen26/DSUAA/README.md

 <p>&nbsp;</p>

 ## III.
-What did I use to build it?
+How did I build it?
    * Front-end:
       * HTML and CSS for layout and styling (responsive)
-      * JavaScript for fetching data and any interactions on the web app
+      * JavaScript for fetching data and every interactions on the web app

    * Back-end:
       * Python server
       * SQLite3 database before deployment
       * PostgreSQL database after deployment

+    * Hosting:
+      * AlterVista (front-end)
+      * Heroku (back-end)

+<p>&nbsp;</p>

+This was a project that I really enjoyed working on, not only because I learned so much about working with both the front-end and the back-end when building a web application, but also because I could use what I learned to build things that helped improving the productivity and save time at work.